Ask digital marketers to tell you the most cost-effective, fastest way to get an astounding ROI, and they’ll say the same thing: Google Adwords.

-When someone searches for something on Google – a product or service – Google looks at the advertisers on Adwords.
+When someone searches for something on their search engine – whether it’s products or services – Google looks at the advertisers on Adwords.

 If one of more advertisers are bidding on the keywords that Google determines as relevant to the search query, it triggers an auction.

 Advertisers identify keywords they want to bid on and create groupings of these keywords that are paired with ads and landing pages.
 Then, they specify how much they want to spend (usually on a per-click basis).

 Google takes the keyword from your account that it sees as most relevant and enters it into the auction along with your maximum bid and the associated ad you’ve created.

 Pro Tip: You can only have ONE ad entry into any query auction at a time.

 Then the winning ads are shown on the search results.

 How does the Google auction work?